andrewzm/atminv/README.md

 and select the vignette under `atminv`.

 **Important:** The package `maps` has been updated to version 3.
-Some maps have changed and the results will change.
-To obtain exact results please downgrade to 2.3.11.
-Also, if you are getting different results it probably is because you have a different package version of one of the below.
-My `sessionInfo()` one month after releasing these results (after having rolled back the `maps` package) was as follows:
+The results change slightly with the new maps.
+For reproducibility's sake, I now have saved the world map I use in the `data/` folder, which is equivalent to that in the `maps` package version 2.3.11.
+The `sessionInfo()` one month after releasing these results  for the first paper (after having rolled back the `maps` package) was as follows:

       R version 3.2.0 (2015-04-16)
       Platform: x86_64-pc-linux-gnu (6.4e+01-bit)